afourmy/pyGISS/README.md

 - Use the GUI framework method to draw the polygons
 ```

-Below is the algorithm implemented with the pyQT framework:
+Below is the algorithm implemented with the pyQt framework:

 ```python
 def draw_polygons(self):